overture-stack/SONG/docker/README.md

 #### Stage 4: SONG Publish

-1. Using the same analysisId as before, publish it.
-Essentially, this is the handshake between the metadata stored in the SONG server (via the analysisIds) and the files stored in the icgc-storage-server (the files described by the analysisId)
+1. Using the same `analysisId` as before, publish it.
+Essentially, this is the handshake between the metadata stored in the SONG server (via the analysisIds) and the files stored in the `icgc-storage-server` (the files described by the `analysisId`)
     ```bash
     ./data/client/bin/sing publish -a <analysisId>
     ```

-2. Search the analysisId, pipe it to jq and filter for `analysisState`, and observe the analysis has finally been **published** \!\!\!
+2. Search the `analysisId`, pipe it to jq and filter for `analysisState`, and observe the analysis has finally been **published** \!\!\!
     ```bash
     ./data/client/bin/sing search -a <analysisId>    |  jq ‘.analysisState’
     ```